circlesofshell/gravedigger/README.md

-gravedigger version 0.000069
+## gravedigger version 0.000069
+![gravedigger][gravedigger.jpg]

-waybackurls on the rocks.
+waybackurls on the rocks, digs for archived URLs
 If you want speed and accuracy use the original.
 Thanks [Tomnomnom](https://github.com/Tomnomnom) for the great tool.

 ```